GE

 Key Takeaways

-• The loss ratio measures claims paid against premiums earned — it tells you how well an insurer prices risk, with typical UK values ranging from 50% to 80%.
+• The loss ratio measures claims paid against premiums earned — it tells you how well an insurer prices risk, with UK values typically between 50% and 80% depending on the line of business.

-• The combined ratio adds operating expenses to the loss ratio — a figure below 100% means the insurer makes an underwriting profit, while above 100% signals reliance on investment income.
+• The combined ratio adds operating expenses to the loss ratio — below 100% means underwriting profit, above 100% means the insurer relies on investment income to stay afloat.

-• UK insurers must publish their ratios in annual Solvency and Financial Condition Reports, giving consumers and investors transparent access to financial health data.
+• UK insurers must publish these ratios annually in public Solvency and Financial Condition Reports (SFCRs) — the data is free and accessible to any policyholder or investor.

 Loss Ratio = (Claims Incurred ÷ Premiums Earned) × 100